In this article, we will build a simple microservice application using Docker and deploy it on a local Kubernetes cluster.

 fromproduct-svc

 directory.
-To validate if the image has been created successfully run commanddocker images ls
+To validate if the image has been created successfully run the commanddocker images ls

 and you should a docker imageproduct